 - Enhanced diversity management competences

-The blended-learning programme will contain:
+The blended-learning programme contains:

 - General awareness-raising for diversity issues (along the lines of the HEAD Wheel), e.g.